All About Food: Egg-cellent last minute ideas

 Hello Gingergirl,

 I often admire those who seem to whip up a dinner or supper from the remains of their fridge or cupboard.
-I have tried my best have the creative flair to do just so but I still find myself running to the shop at least twice a week.
+I have tried my best to have the creative flair to do that but I still find myself running to the shop at least twice a week.
 Can you give me any advice or guidance?

 Many thanks,